Bedrock-OSS/wiki-addon/README.md

 # Bedrock Examples

 This repository contains example behavior and resource packs, used for showcasing various mechanics on the Bedrock Wiki.
-You can find the latest `mcaddons` [here](https://github.com/Bedrock-OSS/bedrock-examples/releases/tag/download).
+You can find the latest downloads [here](https://github.com/Bedrock-OSS/bedrock-examples/releases/tag/download).

 ## Adding Resources